Nolan Jones Player Props: Rockies vs. Giants

-After going 0-for-4 with an RBI in his last game, Nolan Jones and the Colorado Rockies take on the San Francisco Giants (who will hand the ball to Logan Webb) at 8:40 PM ET on Wednesday.
+Nolan Jones -- 2-for-4 with a home run and an RBI in his most recent game -- will be in action for the Colorado Rockies against the San Francisco Giants, with Alex Cobb on the mound, on June 8 at 3:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4 with an RBI) against the Giants.
+He hit a home run while going 2-for-4 in his most recent game against the Giants.

 Nolan Jones Game Info & Props vs. the Giants